-Nowadays, the importance of understanding what customers are saying about a brand through social media networks has become become the only way to be truly visible and stand out from the crowd.
+Nowadays, the importance of understanding what customers are saying about a brand through social media networks has become the only way to be truly visible and stand out from the crowd.

 Some of the most important social networks in China are WeChat, Sina Weibo, and Qzone.

 WeChat is the number 1 social network and is known as Weixin in China.
 This platform includes text messages, voice messaging, video, games, e-commerce, and mobile payments.

-In 2017 Wechat counts 950 Millions Users and is the first App used in China.
+In 2017 Wechat counts 950 Million Users and is the first App used in China.
 WeChat has to be considered by brands seeking to engage consumers directly.
-The platform allows brands target ads according to age, gender and region in order to reach more potential customers.
-One of the most common strategies in Wechat is offer unique content and access to special offers.
-Through this strategy, brands have a positive impact on consumer loyalty and helps to increase the brand reputation.
+The platform allows brands target ads according to age, gender, and region in order to reach more potential customers.
+One of the most common strategies in Wechat is offering unique content and access to special offers.
+Through this strategy, brands have a positive impact on consumer loyalty an help to increase the brand reputation.

 WeChat is totally different from the Western Social network.
 If you want to reach a lot of Chinese customers you have to adapt your content to their needs.
 Chinese customers look for an rich, authentic and relevant content.
 They are tired to see the same content.
 So, for an effecient Wechat campaign, you have to work on your content.
 The WeChat content marketing is must be consistently good.